EMAIL, PRIVACY, AND REFUNDS

 When you visit this website a record of your visit is logged.
 The following data is supplied by your browser:

 Your operating system (type of browser and platform);

 The date, time and length of your visit to the website; and

 The resources you accessed and the documents you downloaded.

 This information is used to compile statistical information about the use of our website.
 It is not used for any other purpose.
 If you do not want ‘cookies’ to be used please adjust your browser settings to disable them.

 Our website may contain links to third party websites, and third party websites may also have links to our website.

 We encourage you to read the privacy policies of any website you link to from our website.

-Refunds are not offered under any circumstances for event registrations, including but not limited to Echo Conference, Central Youth Camp, Grace City Kids Camp, and Experience Trips, except where required by law.
+Refunds are not offered under any circumstances for event registrations, including but not limited to Echo Conference, Marriage Conference, Central Conference, Team Conference, Grace City Kids Camp, GCLI Registration, and Experience Trips, except where required by law.

-Refunds are not offered under any circumstances for purchases at the Connection Tent, including but not limited to Life Journal, albums and EPs, merchandise, t-shirts, and mugs, except where required by law or in the case of defective product.
+Refunds are not offered under any circumstances for purchases of physical products, including but not limited to Life Journal, albums and EPs, merchandise, t-shirts, and mugs, except where required by law or in the case of defective product.
 Federal law allows that returns be made for any reason on unused product by midnight on the third day after purchase.